Bougainvillea Plants and Varieties

 Is there such a thing as a thornless Bougainvillea?

 As its name suggests, Bougainvillea arborea is almost thornless and grows more like a tree.
-However, currently, this variety is not available in Australia.
+However, currently, this variety is not widely available.
 On the other hand, the dwarf varieties have significantly smaller thorns.

 Summary Information